JuanBalceda/todo-app/README.md

 ## How it works

-The endpoint will show all tasks that belong to the username specified on the jwt payload.
+The chosen endpoint will perform certain action if the username is specified on the jwt payload.

 Example payload data: